isuyash14/Final_Project/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

+Using Monte Carlo Simulation in this case,  the company would be able to make an informed decision like:
+1. How much could it cost the company per graduate student employees.
+2. The number of staff required for each task.
+3. The Cost required for each individual task.
+4. The Total Estimated cost for the completion of the project.
+5. In case of delays, the client could always go back and mention the updated time and find out the new estimated cost for task/project.

 ## Instructions on how to use the program:

 ## All Sources Used: